deadlydog/deadlydog.github.io/_posts/2024-03-12-Easily-format-all-files-in-your-VS-Code-workspace.md

 Typically you would need to open each file in Visual Studio Code and run the `Format Document` command manually, but with this extension you can format all files with a single command.
 This allows you to easily ensure all files are formatted consistently.
-This is especially useful if you have a large codebase and change your code formatting settings. e.g. changing your `.editorconfig` or `.prettierrc` settings, or modifying your VS Code code-formatting settings.
+This is especially useful if you have a large codebase and change your code formatting settings. e.g. changing your `.editorconfig` or `.prettierrc` settings, or modifying your VS Code code formatting settings.

 The extension still needs to manually open each file in the editor and apply the formatting, so it can take a little while to run, but it sure beats doing it manually.
 I hope you find this extension as helpful as I have.